History of South Mimms services

 The services had to be rebuilt following a large fire on 13 August 1998 caused by an unattended frying pan in Julie's Pantry.
 The temporary building which was used whilst the services were being re-built was then sold in an online auction.

-The motel was built in 1990.
+The on-site motel was built in 1990.
 Government policy ought not to have allowed it to be built because the land was prioritised to expand the services, but as there was no nearby suitable place for a motel, it was decided to allow it.
+Despite this, the historic, existing motel survived the changes and went on to become a Premier Inn.

-The replacement (1998) service area building originally housed a mixture of free-flow sit-down catering and coffee shop/fast food space.
+The replacement (1999) service area building originally housed a mixture of free-flow sit-down catering and coffee shop/fast food space.
 In 2014 that was overhauled to become entirely fast food based, and extensions have allowed a trial Ed's Easy Diner and Pret a Manager.
+The Ed's Easy Diner, built in a separate building to encourage day-trippers, was closed after two years and replaced by PizzaExpress.